divijghose/firedrake/Firedrake-meeting-2024-01-24.md

 The 3D case requires a bit of work on the Netgen side, which needs to land in Netgen main, so is far in the timeline.
 I think the 3D implementation deserves a separate PR.

+## UZ: Netgen meshing documentation (following up on Connor comment in PR 3314)
+Since Patrick has been preparing a course on how to solve PDE using Firedrake with a specific class on Netgen, we have a lot of new or improved material for documentation and demos.
+What is the appropriate way to include the new material in the Firedrake manual, more demos?
+Or a specific section on Netgen as mesher ?
+If the section is the best way to go, what should be the content?
+Some ideas:
+Constructive Solid Geometry via OCC
+Linear Netgen mesh and parameters for splits (we can now do Powell-Sabin and Alfeld) Anisotropic mesh refinement
+Adaptive mesh refinement (many improvements thanks to Patrick) High-order mesh in Netgen (curved Alfeld and Powell-Sabin splits) Netgen multi-grid hierarchies

 ## Merge PRs